tiltowait/oregon-by-night/docs/house-rules.md

 You may 'let someone into your mind'.
 By agreeing to do so, you make a Willpower roll, difficulty 7.
 Every success you acquire lowers the other person's Difficulty on their Telepathy roll by 1.
 Minimum 2.
 You may not be coerced or Dominated (et al) into this consent in any way.
 If the Telepath takes advantage of this mechanic, they can only see what the person’s mind allows, but all that the Telepath sees will be 100% accurate reflections of the true events that person experienced not withstanding memory alteration or erasure.

 **Vicissitude**: Up to 7 + Medicine Dots worth of the Vicissitude Modifications Merit can be granted by  users of the Discipline.
 The modifications mentioned in that Merit are not the only ones possible.
 PCs do not start with this extra knowledge not found under the Merit; it must be gained through experimentation or granted to you by Elders in the know.
-See the House Rules stand-alone document entitled “Vicissitude Modifications” for elucidation.
+See the House Rules stand-alone document entitled “Vicissitude Modifications” for elucidation. <u>If you have the Eidetic Memory Merit, and you have gotten a good look from multiple angles with your own senses (Mundane or Supernatural), you may replicate someone’s appearance using an Intelligence + Medicine roll Difficulty 6.</u>

+<u>**Horrid Form:** When activated, this power lasts until loss of consciousness, torpor, magical cancellation, until the user dismisses it, or until the next dawn.
+The Attribute bonuses both exceed Generational maxima and stack with Blood Buffing.
+All unarmed damage while in this form is Lethal.</u>

 **Spirit’s Touch:** The following Difficulties shall be used: